These Tofu Spring Rolls are a classic to prepare for a picnic or a potluck. Fresh and light, they will please everyone—young and old.

 Vegetarian spring rolls are all about texture.
-Inside you have rice vermicelli, crisp vegetables, and usually some type of meat or seafood, but here I decided to go with tofu.
+Inside you have rice vermicelli, crisp vegetables, and usually some type of meat or seafood—here I used tofu.
 The resulting flavors and colors of the spring rolls are delicious.
-The only downside is that they take a little bit of time to make, but believe me it’s worth it!
+They do take a bit of time to make, but—believe me—it’s worth it!

 - 1 package vermicelli

 - 2 carrots grated

 - 1 pepper cut in strips